 We have also tracked instances of remote monitoring using sensors, trackers and devices.

-While this has slowed in the last year, their use has increased from an average of 50 per year between 2010 and 2016 to 261 in 2022.
+While their use slightly slowed down after 2021, their overall use has increased from an average of 50 trials per year between 2010 and 2016 to 306 in 2023, and is projected to further increase by the end of the year.

-The use of ePROs, eCOAs and eConsent increased sharply from 2020 to 2021, largely driven by more widespread use among contract research organisations (CROs), but this has relatively stabilised in 2022.
+The use of ePROs, eCOAs and eConsent increased sharply from 2020 to 2021, largely driven by more widespread use among contract research organisations (CROs), but this has relatively stabilised in the last few years.

 A decade ago, Phase III trials were the most likely to utilise decentralisation.
 But in recent years growth in use has been particularly strong for Phase II trials, which now make up almost one in every two decentralised trials.